-She has shown work extensively across Europe, Russia, China, Sri Lanka, Pakistan, USA, Canada, Colombia, Mexico, Brazil, Australia and New Zealand.
-Awards include an Ivor Novello Award for Sound Art in 2020; an Honorary Mention at Prix Ars Electronica in 2015; a British Composer Award in Sonic Art in 2017; an ORAM award in 2017 and a Scottish Award for New Music in 2018.
-She joined the Cryptic Artist programme in 2015, was a selected artist for European SHAPE Platform for innovative music and audiovisual art in 2018, is a member of Bristol Experimental Expanded Film collective, and a resident at the Pervasive Media Studio, Bristol.
+She has toured work across Europe, USA, Canada, Mexico, Brazil, Russia, China, Sri Lanka, Pakistan, Colombia, Australia and New Zealand.
+Awards include an Ivor Novello Award for Sound Art in 2020; an Honorary Mention at Prix Ars Electronica in 2015; a British Composer Award in Sonic Art in 2017; an ORAM award in 2017 and a Scottish Award for New Music for collaboration with Maja Ratkje in 2018.
+She was awarded an Honorary Doctorate of Music by Bath Spa University in 2023, joined the Cryptic Artist programme in 2015, was a selected artist for European SHAPE Platform for innovative music and audiovisual art in 2018, is a member of Bristol Experimental Expanded Film collective (BEEF), and a resident at the Pervasive Media Studio, Bristol.

 My work grows from a partnership between nature and technology expressed through audio-visual installations and performances that combine sound, sculpture, image and light.
 I frequently work in collaboration with other practitioners and scientists and often actively involve the audience in the process.
 Drawing on inspiration from behaviours and phenomena found in the natural world, I create work that is generative; that evolves; that can be different each time it is experienced.

 My process often employs ‘open scores’ and chance procedures.
 I compose carefully constructed frameworks from which the precise nature of sonic and visual events are changeable rather than fixed.
 When composing with open scores, I aim to define uncomplicated rules, from which a complex system of behaviours can emerge.
 As nature adapts in response to its environment, my ‘open scores’ shape the behaviour and evolution of the music and visuals or sculpture.